Jew's harp: Etymology

 There are many theories for the origin of the name jew's harp.
-The apparent reference to Jewish people, is especially misleading since it "has nothing to do with the Jewish people; neither does it look like a harp in its structure and appearance".
-In Sicilian it is translated as marranzanu or mariolu; both of which are derogatory terms for Jewish people and also found in Italian and Spanish.
-In German, it is known as Maultrommel, which roughly translates as 'mouth drum'.
-The name, "Jew's Harp" first appears in 1481 in a customs account book under the name, "Jue harpes".
-The "jaw" variant is attested at least as early as 1774 and 1809, the "juice" variant appeared only in the late 19th and 20th centuries.
+The apparent reference to Jewish people is especially misleading since it "has nothing to do with the Jewish people; neither does it look like a harp in its structure and appearance".
+In Sicilian it is translated as marranzanu or mariolu; both of which are derogatory terms for Jewish people also found in Italian and Spanish.
+In German, it is known as Maultrommel, which translates directly to 'mouth drum'.
+The name "Jew's Harp" first appears in 1481 in a customs account book under the name "Jue harpes".
+The "jaw" variant is attested at least as early as 1774 and 1809, the "juice" variant appearing only in the late 19th and 20th centuries.